shaylarihosain/Scripps-College-Journal/README.md

 Within the _Assets_ folder, the app will install whatever font files exist in the fonts folder, inject whatever Adobe configuration files are present, and use the version of the design guide that is present.

 (Beta) Signing in as a managing editor in the app will disable Adobe and macOS compatibility checks on that machine.
 Use at your own risk.

+You can use the _Announcements_ feature, located in _Attributes_, to send brief information and news to your team when they launch the app, even for on a specific day.

 [**Back to top**](#welcome)